 Cabin #6 has a double bed in two bedrooms and a set of bunk beds in the third bedroom.
 Bathroom with shower.

-Green Gables Resort is from April through November so guests can enjoy this outstanding area of the Upper Peninsula.
+Green Gables Resort is open from May through November so guests can enjoy this outstanding area of the Upper Peninsula.
 We are located close to many interesting places to visit in the Eastern Upper Peninsula.
 The Seney Wildlife Refuge is nearby offering hiking and biking trails, or you can tour the refuge on the 7 mile Marshland Wildlife Drive . . . observation deck with spotting scopes along the way to see if you can spot the many birds and animals that make the refuge their home.
 The Visitor Center has many interesting nature exhibits and video presentations.
 You can also tour the refuge by canoe or kayak with rentals and livery in Germfask.

 A longer day trip might take you up towards Newberry and Tahquamenon Falls, one of the largest waterfalls east of the Mississippi River.
 Continue on to Paradise and visit the Whitefish Point Lighthouse, this active light is now a museum, and the Great Lakes Shipwreck Museum and they return to your cabin just in time to light the bonfire.